 Event Contact: Sally Stein

-People with an interest in our local butterflies are invited to join us on Tuesday, October 22, 2018 for Corkscrew's Fall NABA butterfly survey.
+People with an interest in our local butterflies are invited to join us on October 21, 2019 from 9:00 a.m. to 3:00 p.m. for Corkscrew's Fall NABA butterfly survey.
 You do not have to be an expert at butterfly identification to participate, in fact it is a great way to start learning the butterflies of the area.
 Amateurs and experts team up in this citizen science effort to identify and record all the butterflies they can within our count circle.
-(This date has been rescheduled from the original date of Oct 9 which had to be rescheduled due to weather related to Tropical Storm Michael.)
+We will meet in the classroom of the Blair Center.

 There is a $3 participation fee for all participants in NABA (North American Butterfly Association) counts.

 Corkscrew's annual butterfly count is part of the North American Butterfly Association (NABA) butterfly surveys that are conducted across the United States, Canada and Mexico.
 Each NABA count circle is a 15 mile diameter circle, ours includes Corkscrew Swamp Sanctuary and part of Corkscrew Regional Ecosystem Watershed (CREW) and the surrounding area.
 Every year approximately 450 North American butterfly counts, including about 60 Florida counts, are submitted to NABA whose annually published reports provide a tremendous amount of information about the geographical distribution and relative population sizes of the species counted.

 Interested participants can contact Corkscrew NABA Butterfly Compiler for more information.